JoeLan124/reactpatternDay1/solution9/task.md

 ## Integrate with a Provider Context

-Create a Progress Bar that multiple components can aceess.
+Create a Progress Bar that multiple components can access.